What are your services like?

 What happens after Sunday morning services?

-Between services (and after the service in summer), we hold a fellowship hour in our Fellowship Hall, the room with the wood floors.
+After each worship service, we hold a fellowship hour in our Fellowship Hall, the room with the wood floors.
 You’ll hear folks refer to this time as “coffee hour”.

 You are welcome to stay, enjoy coffee or tea and a snack with us, and chat.
 We are eager to get to know you better.